-Why the Need for the NAIC Model Law 668?
+Why the need for the NAIC model law 668?

 After high profile data breaches involving large insurers rocked the media, it became clear that a uniform set of cybersecurity standards needed to be put into place.
-The National Association of Insurance Commissioners, partnering with state regulators, adopted the Insurance Data Security Model Law in 2017.
+The National Association of Insurance Commissioners, partering with state regulators, adopted the Insurance Data Security Model Law in 2017.
 Since then, multiple states have adopted this specific law while others, like New York, have taken this as the base for their own standard.

 Map courtesy of NAIC State Legislative Brief